Kraken VS Bittrex: Crypto Exchange Comparison

 Out of the two, only Kraken is one of the so-called “Fiat Gateways” platforms, which means that you get the option to trade with US Dollars (USD), Canadian Dollars (CAD), and Euros (EUR).
 Due to banking regulations, they no longer accept Japanese Yen (JPY) payments.

 As far as the range of altcoins goes, Kraken currently supports 26 cryptocurrencies to purchase and has 124 trading pairs.
-A thing to have in mind is the abbreviation XBT which the platform uses for Bitcoin, instead of the regular BTC.
-Kraken is increasingly popular among seasoned traders because it offers advanced trading options like margin, futures, and over-the-counter trading.
+Kraken is increasingly popular among seasoned traders because it offers advanced trading options like margin trading, futures, and over-the-counter trading.

 As of June 2019, Bittrex offers USD trading to identity-verified personal or corporate accounts across most of the states in America and elsewhere in the world.
 You can check the full list of eligible countries together with the trading conditions on their website.